adamcho14/SEVAS2/README.md

 * form validation and vote formation
 * vote collection
 * vote counting
-* user interface for the electoral board
+* user interface for the election commission

 # What is to be done
 * logging in using _Cosign_